Riders are urged to take up the sport of MotoGymkhana to become more confident riders, especially in slow-speed situations such as lane filtering.

 “Due to some issues with the local council not preparing the venue as promised, TopRider lost interest in running these events.
 So a number of us got together to organise these events ourselves,” Cam says.

-“With an enormous amount of support and work in the background by Daryl (Petch) at the Australian Motorcyclist Association (AMA) to secure public liability insurance, we ran our first event in July at Sleeman Sports Complex.
-Sleeman have also been supportive of the events which is refreshing in this day and age.”
+“With an enormous amount of support and work in the background by Daryl (Petch) at the Australian Motorcyclist Association (AMA) to secure public liability insurance, we ran our first event in July at Sleeman Sports Complex.”

 While MotoGymkhana is a timed, competitive event, currently their public liability insurance does not cover timed events, so they are running these as “practice” events to improve rider skills.